subramGrg/active-life/README.md

 # Tools

-`Running the versions of react and react-native listed on template RN code were problematic on my machine.
+`Versions of react and react-native listed on the RN template code were problematic on my machine.
 Hence i used the latest versions or React and React Native`

 * <b>React</b> - 16.9
 * <b>react-native</b> - 0.61.5